Wyn-Christian/IAS-2-LAB/readme.md

-# LAB codes for SIA 2
+# LAB codes for IAS 2

 ## List of Experiments: